matn7/CS-Notes/src/main/java/spring/SPRING-SECURITY.md

 ### Spring Security - Configuration

-- maven dependency
+- Maven dependency:
     - spring-security-web
     - spring-security-config
-- Spring Security Web App Initializer
+- Spring Security Web App Initializer:
-    - Code is used to initialize the servlet container
+    - Code is used to initialize the servlet container.
-    - Special class to register to Spring Security Filters
+    - Special class to register to Spring Security Filters:
         - `AbstractSecurityWebApplicationInitializer`

 ```java